HumbleKind/workout-tracker/README.md

 ![License Badge](https://img.shields.io/badge/lisence-MIT-green)

 ## Description
-This Workout Tracker app allows users to view, create, and track daily workouts, each containing a subset log of multiple exercises on any given day.
+This app allows users to view, create, and track workouts, each containing a subset log of multiple exercises on any given day.

 Workout data is maintained in a Mongo database (with a Mongoose schema and Express routing).
 Each exercise logged within a workout tracks the name, type, weight, sets, reps, and duration.
 If the exercise is cardio, distance traveled is also tracked.